Doth-J/SSH-KaliBox/README.md

    > npm run client
    ```

-## Building the KaliBoxNet :package:
+## Building the KaliBox Network :package:
 You can use *docker compose* to build a network stack with KaliBox and a WSS Proxy in the same network and interact with them through the terminal and WS client scripts respectively.
 Execute the following command inside the project directory to start the network:
 ```
 docker compose up